Hope is a natural resource too.

 The challenges we face are huge.
 But so are the reasons to be hopeful!

-As we keep pushing for the safer, more equitable future that we need, let’s draw inspiration from these signs of the progress that people power has already achieved:
+As we keep pushing for the safer, more equitable future that we need, let’s draw inspiration from these signs of the progress that people power has recently achieved:

-- Indigenous-led resistance is stopping pipelines: In the United States and Canada, 21 fossil fuel projects have been prevented or delayed by Indigenous-led resistance.
+- Indigenous-led resistance is stopping pipelines: In the United States and Canada, 21 fossil fuel projects were prevented or delayed by Indigenous-led resistance during the decade leading up to 2019.
 That’s the equivalent of 400 coal-fired power plants’ worth of pollution, according to analysis from the Indigenous Environmental Network (IEN) and Oil Change International.

-- Even the International Energy Agency now sees a pathway to 1.5°C: The IEA, a body created to ensure the security of oil supplies, sees an energy system dominated by solar and wind, coming with “huge benefits”.
-The group has big influence on business and investment strategies and now says there should be absolutely no investment in new fossil fuel supply projects, and no further final investment decisions for new unabated coal plants, and by 2035 no sales of new cars running on oil.
+- Even the International Energy Agency sees credible pathways to 1.5°C: The IEA, a body created to ensure the security of oil supplies, sees an energy system dominated by solar and wind, coming with “huge benefits”.
+The group has big influence on business and investment strategies and has said there should be absolutely no investment in new fossil fuel supply projects, and no further final investment decisions for new unabated coal plants, and by 2035 no sales of new cars running on oil.

-- Solar and wind have become the cheapest forms of new electricity in most of the world, and costs continue to decline.
+- Solar and wind became the cheapest forms of new electricity in most of the world in 2020.
+Three years later, wind and solar power were cheaper than fossil fuels, according to the Global Electricity Review.

 - The financial sector has finally started to wake up: Some of the world’s largest bond purchasers and asset owners are now pursuing to align their strategies with the Paris Agreement and 1.5°C limit, and some top global investors are moving away from the massive climate-related risks associated with fossil fuels, into building renewable energy.